jdavidleon/jdavidleon/README.md

 &emsp;
 <div
   <h2 align="left">System technique.
-I have experience maintaining windows and linux systems, web software development.</h2>
+I have experience maintaining windows, linux systems and software development.</h2>
   <a href="https://main--imaginative-clafoutis-b4c6c7.netlify.app/">More about me.</a>

 <!--